SamSouza771/SamSouza771/README.md

 - 👀 I'm interested in games
 - 🌱 I'm currently learning python
 - 💞️ I'm not looking to collaborate on anything yet
-- 📫 How to reach me?
-Discord
+- 📫 How to reach me? nowhere now